-Thoroughly understand the basic requirements of the International Safety Management (ISM) Code.
-Its application and audit requirements.
+Thoroughly understand the basic requirements of the International Safety Management (ISM) code, its application and audit requirements.

-Thoroughly understand the requirements of "commercial" surveys including on/off hire, pre-loading, draft and bunkers.
+Thoroughly understand the requirements of 'commercial' surveys including on-/off-hire, pre-loading, draught and bunkers.

 Understand the importance of safety management including risk management.
 Be aware of the requirements for safe working practices, training and drills.